mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 *assess*

-Rust's type system provides hope that someone like me could do systems programming without shooting myself in the foot.
+Rust's type system provides hope that someone like me could do systems programming without shooting themself in the foot.
 I suspect it's a language worth learning before they hit version `1.0` in a few months' time.

 <http://www.rust-lang.org>